matmoja/health-disease-predictor/README.md

 ## Introduction

-The Health Disease Predictor is a Flask web application that leverages machine learning models to predict the likelihood of diabetes and heart disease based on user-provided information.
+The Health Disease Predictor is a Flask web application that uses machine learning models to predict the likelihood of diabetes and heart disease based on user-provided information.

 ## Features

 - Diabetes prediction using a trained machine learning model.
 - Heart disease prediction using a trained machine learning model.
-- User-friendly web interface for input and result display.
+- User-interface web interface for input and result display.

 ## Installation